Josep Maria Espinàs

-Josep Maria Espinàs i Massip ([ʒuˈzɛb məˈɾi.ə əspiˈnas]; 7 March 1927 – 5 February 2023) was a Catalan writer, journalist and publisher known for his novels, travel writing and newspaper articles.
+Josep Maria Espinàs Massip ([ʒuˈzɛb məˈɾi.ə əspiˈnas]; 7 March 1927 – 5 February 2023) was a Spanish writer, journalist and publisher known for his novels, travel writing and newspaper articles.

 Author of an extensive body of literature, Espinàs was honored with the Premi d'Honor de les Lletres Catalanes, the Premi Joanot Martorell, the Premi Sant Jordi and the Premi Víctor Català.
 In the 1960s he played a key role in the development of the Nova Cançó movement, co-founding the musical group Els Setze Jutges.
 Espinàs cowrote, with Jaume Picas, the lyrics to the official anthem of FC Barcelona, El Cant del Barça.

 Biography

 Espinàs was born on 7 March 1927 in the city of Barcelona.
 He studied at Piarists schools until 1945, when he entered the School of Law of the Universitat de Barcelona, earning his degree in 1949.
 That same year he won the Guimerà prize with his first article.
 He practiced as an attorney until 1955, when he joined the publishing house Editorial Destino.

 In 1983, he was awarded the Creu de Sant Jordi.

 Espinàs was cofounder of the publishing house La Campana.
 He traveled extensively on foot through rural areas of Catalonia and other parts of Spain, publishing books about many of these voyages, and also traveled on foot through much of Europe, Israel, India, Nepal, Thailand, Malaysia, Hong Kong, Japan, and the United States.